mansuf/discord-ext-music/docs/installation.rst

 You can do the following command:

 .. note::
-    On windows, you may need to install Visual Studio with C++ extension (or Visual studio build tools) before installing pyminiaudio_.
+    On windows, you may need to install Visual Studio with C++ extension (or Visual studio build tools) before installing miniaudio_.

 .. code-block:: bash